Aish328/Machine-Learning-Projects/Face-Mask-Detection/Readme.md

 "LabelBinarizer()" function is used to change the Alphabetic values in "labels" list to numerical format.
 Hence  we get both "data" and "labels" list containing  numerical values.

-##Training
+                              TRAINING

 for training , Earning rate is set to 1e-4 , epochs = 20, batch size = 96.
-These set parameters are called hyperparametrs which are tuned in order to optimise model for avoiding overfitting . this process is callef ###Hyper-Parameter Tuning
+These set parameters are called hyperparametrs which are tuned in order to optimise model for avoiding overfitting . this process is callef ###Hyper-Parameter Tuning .

+ImageDataGenerator() function is used for Data augmentation.

+Main model is compilation of two models:
+1. Base model - takes input , (MobileNetV2)
+2. Head Model - serves the output (AveragePooling2D)

+                          COMPILING AND EVALUATING
+The model is predicted using  .predict() function and the result is displayed in Classification_report and plots.
+THe generated model is saved with ".keras" extension in h5 format.